deep-entertainment/safehouse/design/items/kitchen_hatch.md

 #item #kitchen

 A hole in the kitchen leading to the living room.
 Clicking on it will switch to the living room with Marjorie looking through the hatch.
+It's the kitchen side of [living_room_hatch](living_room_hatch.md)

 - Look | Use